DOCKER

 docker build --progress=plain --no-cache .

-Also use docker history <image>
+Also use docker history <image> to inspect layers.

 41. Explain Docker health checks.